The UK Music Video Awards have announced a brand new partner for this year's show - Cinelab London, the UK's leading film processing company.

 The nominations for this year's UKMVAs will be made on Thursday September 27th.
 The tenth anniversary UK Music Video Awards and aftershow takes place at the Roundhouse in London on Thursday October 25th.
 For information about booking tickets, go to www.ukmva.com.

-CHEAT, the East London-based grading and finishing studio, is once again partnering this year's UK Music Video Awards, sponsoring the award for Best Colour Grading In A Video.
+Top London grading and finishing studio CHEAT is partnering with the UK Music Video Awards once again, sponsoring Best Colour Grading In A Video at the UKMVAs 2020.